grafana/business-input/docs/sources/variables.md

 2022-03-03T00:00:00.000Z
 ```

-Now every change value for variable `from` change values and for variable `to`:
+When you change the value of the `from` variable, the values of the `to` variable also change:

 {{< figure src="/media/docs/grafana/panels-visualizations/business-input/variable-reference.png" class="border" alt="Change of From variable will update variable To." >}}